 There is a risk of serious inter-communal violence and unrest in many parts of the country, particularly in the central and northern regions.
 Thousands of civilians have been killed in serious violence and unrest related to long-standing tribal, religious, political and community based grievances in these areas.
 Protests by pro-Biafran groups occur in the south-east of Nigeria and can also turn violent.

-Protests in Abuja and other Nigerian cities are becoming increasingly frequent in the lead-up to presidential elections in February 2019.
-Foreigners generally aren't targeted in politically motivated violence but foreigners can get caught up in violence directed at others.
+Presidential elections will be held on 16 February.
+Political gatherings and demonstrations are becoming increasingly frequent in major Nigerian cities.
+Foreigners generally aren't targeted in politically motivated violence but can get caught up in violence directed at others.

-- Avoid all protests, rallies, demonstrations and other large public gatherings - they could turn violent with little notice.
+- Avoid all protests, rallies, demonstrations and other large public gatherings - they could turn violent.

 - Monitor local media and other sources for developments that may heighten existing inter-communal tensions and for news of planned and possible unrest.
 Avoid affected areas.